Systems-Modeling/SysML-v2-API-Cookbook/README.md

 See the Jupyter notebook **Project_Commit_Branch_Tag_Recipe.ipynb** for details.

 ### Queries recipe
 This recipe shows patterns and examples for formulating and executing queries in a project.
+Examples show queries with multiple constraints.

-See the Jupyter notebook **Project_Commit_Branch_Tag_Recipe.ipynb** for details.
+See the Jupyter notebook **Queries.ipynb** for details.